 CBD for acne at a glance

-What do the studies show?
-Studies show that, due to the combined lipostatic, antiproliferative, and anti-inflammatory effects, CBD shows promise as a therapeutic agent for the treatment of acne vulgaris.
+What the studies show: Studies show that, due to the combined lipostatic, antiproliferative, and anti-inflammatory effects, CBD shows promise as a therapeutic agent for the treatment of acne vulgaris.

-All the facts: Because of CBD’s effect on inflammation and cell growth, there are indications that a CBD regimen could represent a major breakthrough in the potential treatments of various skin conditions.
+What the facts say: Because of CBD’s effect on inflammation and cell growth, there are indications that a CBD regimen could represent a major breakthrough in the potential treatments of various skin conditions.

 Anecdotal evidence also seems to indicate this to be true.
 Because acceptance of compounds derived from the cannabis plant as a viable option has been slow until now, more studies are needed to determine long-term efficacy.

 What exactly is acne?

 Acne is a condition in which the hair follicles become clogged with dead skin cells and oil, typically resulting in unsightly bumps, whiteheads, or blackheads.
 More serious and sometimes chronic cases of acne present deeper skin issues such as nodules or cystic lesions that can be both painful and hard to treat.

 Acne is the most common skin condition in the United States and affects more than 50 million Americans.
 While it typically presents during puberty and is more prevalent in teens, adult acne is also very common.
 In fact, it seems to be increasing in frequency, especially in women between the ages of 30 and 40.
 There are several potential causes of acne:

 Common triggers that can cause breakouts are related to diet, medications, and elevated stress levels.
 For many people suffering from chronic acne, we’re not just talking about a few annoying pimples that mar picture day.
 It can be a truly devastating condition that takes its toll on a person’s psyche.
 In 2013, treatment costs associated with acne and lost productivity due to this condition were over $1.2 billion.